-- Be certain that all operators are properly trained on the use and drilled on the potential dangers involved with the disperser
+- Be certain that all operators are properly trained on the use of, and drilled on the potential dangers involved with, the disperser.

 - Do not operate the machine unless all the appropriate safety features are in place and functioning properly.
-On hoist mounted units that raise and lower the blade, these features include but are not limited to: A) mixing shaft guard; B) Tank holder with limit switch; C) Limit switch on lift to prevent machine from operating with blade or shaft within reach of the operator.
+On hoist-mounted units that raise and lower the blade, these features include but are not limited to (a) mixing shaft guard, (b) tank holder with limit switch, (c) and limit switch on lift to prevent machine from operating with blade or shaft within reach of the operator.

 The high-speed disperser is a very fast and powerful machine.
 Serious and fatal accidents can occur in a split second of carelessness.
 Human reflex is no match for the instantaneous danger of operating a disperser unsafely.
 Never sacrifice safety for convenience.